 For people who have come to our website to learn about purchasing a print or original painting:

-Original paintings can be purchased framed or unframed through this page (below) or in person at our studio.
-We also use the services of local gilcee printer Margaret of Copper Harbor for signed, numbered prints.
-Please allow six weeks for delivery, but we will keep in communication.
+Original paintings can be purchased framed or unframed through Vertin Gallery of Calumet, Michigan.
+We can also special order signed gilcee art prints from printer Margaret Kirby of Copper Harbor.
+Please allow six weeks for delivery.

 All of the paintings featured below are available as unlimited art prints on paper or canvas, matted, and framed using visualization tools and printing/shipping services at Fine Art America.